 Garnishments from Credit Cards

 Once they obtained the judgment they can move forward with garnishing a borrower’s wages.
 If your wages are being garnished filing for bankruptcy may be the quickest way to stop the garnishment.
-Immediately after a Chapter 7 or Chapter 13 bankruptcy case is filed and automatic stay will be enacted.
+Immediately after a Chapter 7 or Chapter 13 bankruptcy case is filed an automatic stay will be enacted.
 The automatic stay requires all collections efforts to immediately stop, including garnishments.
-Additionally, you may be able to discharge the credit card judgment in a Chapter 7 or Chapter 13 bankruptcy.
+Additionally, you may be able to discharge the credit card judgment in Chapter 7 or Chapter 13 bankruptcy.

 Credit Cards with Allegations of Fraud

 It is important to hire a bankruptcy attorney to prevent being accused of fraud in a bankruptcy case.
 If a lender successfully proves fraud, the credit card debt may be ineligible for discharge.
 This process usually starts with the creditor challenging the discharge based on the belief the debt was incurred through fraud.
 See Bankruptcy Code section 523(a)(2)(A).
 Fraud is a defense against dischargability for credit cards in bankruptcy.
-For credit card fraud the creditor will need to prove one of two things: (1) that the card was obtained through fraud, such as falsified information on an application; or (2) the use of the card itself was done in a fraudulent manner.
+For credit card fraud the creditor will need to prove one of two things: (1) that the card was obtained through fraud, such as falsified information on an application; or (2) the use of the card itself was done fraudulently.
 If you think a lender may have a claim of fraud, contact a bankruptcy law firm for legal advice right away.